iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 = BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.
-* Make your website look more modern with sticky menu on desktop and mobile.
+* Make your website look more modern with the sticky menu on desktop and mobile.
-* Increase number of pageviews and visitors' time on website
+* Increase number of pageviews and visitors' time on your website
-* Create your own floating Welcome Bar and let your visitors know about your latest deals, announcements or any other important information
+* Create your own floating Welcome Bar and let your visitors know about your latest deals, announcements, or any other important information
+* Our MSM dashboard makes it easy for you to manage your top bars and sticky menus in one place!

-The sticky header function is localized (multi language support) and responsive (as far as your theme is).
-Also there is possibility to add custom css code which make this plugin very flexible, customizable and user friendly.
-You can also use the notification bar in any languauge.
+The sticky header function is localized (multi-language support) and responsive (as far as your theme is).
+Also, there is the possibility to add custom CSS code which makes this plugin very flexible, customizable, and user-friendly.
+You can also use the notification bar in any language.

-My Sticky Menu plugin is originally designed for Twenty Thirteen template but should work on any theme, like: OceanWP, Nirvana Template, Travelify, Twenty Sixteen, Twenty Ten, Twenty Eleven, Max Magazine, Graduate, Lawyer theme, Spacious, Suits and more.
+My Sticky Menu plugin is originally designed for Twenty Thirteen template but should work on any theme, like OceanWP, Nirvana Template, Travelify, Twenty Sixteen, Twenty Ten, Twenty Eleven, Max Magazine, Graduate, Lawyer theme, Spacious, Suits, and more.

-My Sticky Menu is tested and compatible with Elementor website builder, Divi, WPBakery, Gutenberg, Visual composer, Beaver and other WordPress website builders.
+My Sticky Menu is tested and compatible with Elementor website builder, Divi, WPBakery, Gutenberg, Visual composer, Beaver, and other WordPress website builders.

 = WITH WELCOME BAR FEATURES YOU CAN: =
-* Display your floating bar at top position
+* Display your floating bar at the top position
 * When the user clicks on the welcome bar button you can close the bar, redirect to another URL, or launch a <a href="https://www.poptin.com/?utm_source=msm" target="_blank" title="Poptin pop up">Poptin pop up</a>
 * Change the background and button colors for your hello bar
 * Change display frequency after submission - show the announcement bar on every page, once a visit, or don't show the announcement bar after it's submitted